-Understanding grants, contracts and subagreements and developing best practices for administering those award mechanisms are important concepts to consider when determining what awards to accept at your institution.
+Understanding federal DoD contracting and subagreements and developing best practices for administering those award mechanisms are important concepts to consider when determining what awards to accept at your institution.

 - What are the risks to your institution to accept one award mechanism versus another?

 - How important are the terms and conditions when you are deciding what to accept, when to accept it and when to negotiate?

 - What are the challenges in accepting federal contracts.

 - Properly administering the awards includes developing best practices for the subagreements you issue to other institutions.